Azure/azureml-assets/training/model_management/components/convert_model_to_mlflow/README.md

 2. _task_name_ (string, optional)

     A Hugging face task on which model was trained on.
 A required parameter for transformers mlflow flavor.
-Can be provided as input here or in model_download_metadata JSON file.
+Can be provided as input here or it will consume from model_download_metadata JSON file.
 Tasks that we currently supports are listed below

     1. text-classification
     2. fill-mask